mohamedawnallah/Kalbonyan_Elmarsos/Modern Javascript Bootcamp Course Colt Steele/Timer_Javascript_Application/README.md

 # Timer Javascript App

-➡️ Getting Classes and OOP in practice
+📌 Getting Classes and OOP in practice

-➡️ Implementation of Event Based Architecture
+📌 Implementation of Event Based Architecture

-➡️ Solving Confusiona about This keyword and its three cases with different functionalities for each one
+📌 Solving Confusiona about This keyword and its three cases with different functionalities for each one

-➡️ DOM-Centric Approach vs Javascript-Centric Approach
+📌 DOM-Centric Approach vs Javascript-Centric Approach

-➡️ GETTERS & SETTERS Walkthrough
+📌 GETTERS & SETTERS Walkthrough

-➡️ Emitting Events through Callbacks
+📌 Emitting Events through Callbacks

+📌 Rules of Scalable Vector Graphics HTML Element

+📌 Advanced Circle Properties